Srikar-81/User-Management-Automation/README.md

             that I executed as part of my learning journey.
             The tests cover various basic features of TestNG, including test groups, dependencies, parameterization, and logging.

+This project and its code are intended for educational purposes and have been committed to GitHub as part of the learning process.

 **Technologies used**